Enryakuji Temple on Mt. Hiei: The 1200-Year Eternal Light of Japanese Buddhism

 Mighty Political Power by Enryakuji

-During the 10th and 11th centuries, Enryakuji Temple sought to improve its status and its financial base by strengthening its relationship with the Regent family, who held significant power at the time, through the management of private estates.
+During the 10th and 11th centuries, Enryakuji Temple sought to improve its status and its financial base by strengthening its relationship with the regent family, who held significant power at the time, through the management of private estates.
 To prevent intervention from provincial governors, Enryakuji repeated strong suits frequently.
-Over time, the temple's monk soldiers gained more power and began to directly petition the Imperial Court with a firm attitude, often carrying a portable shrine (at that time, Buddhism and Shinto were mixed) into the palace to express their deity power and force compliance with requests related to human affairs and territories.
-If their demands were not met, they left the portable shine in front of the palace gate, causing court nobles to fear its deity’s power and bringing government practices to a halt.
-This act of direct petition with a firm attitude is called “Goso”.
-The cloistered Emperor Go-Shirakawa (1127~1192, 後白河上皇) expressed this situation well in his lament, “The water of the Kamogawa river, games of dice, and Enryakuji monk soldiers are beyond my control”, even though he held supreme political power beyond the emperors
+Over time, the temple's monk soldiers gained more power and began to directly petition the Imperial Court with a firm attitude, often carrying a portable shrine (at that time, Buddhism and Shinto were mixed) into the palace to express their divine power and force compliance with requests related to human affairs and territories.
+If their demands were not met, they left the portable shrine in front of the palace gate, causing court nobles to fear the deity’s power and bringing government practices to a halt.
+This act of direct petition with a firm attitude is called Goso.
+The cloistered Emperor Go-Shirakawa (1127-1192, 後白河上皇) expressed this situation well in his lament, “The water of the Kamogawa river, games of dice, and Enryakuji monk soldiers are beyond my control”, even though he held supreme political power beyond the emperors

-Three men confronted Enryakuji, a sanctuary of religious authority with economic and military power
+Three men confronted Enryakuji Temple during the 15th-16th centuries, a sanctuary of religious authority with economic and military power.

 Ashikaga Yoshinori

 Time passed, and the Samurai period began.
-In 1435, Ashikaga Yoshinori (1394-1441, 足利義教) became the 6th Shogun of Muromachi Shogunate (1336-1573) and initiated measures to regain direct rule over the Shogunate.
-One of his main objectives was to control the "Goso”, which was being exploited by powerful temples such as Enryakuji.
-Yoshinori, who was previously the head priest of the general superintendent temple of all Tendai sect’s temples, Shorenin Temple, had extensive knowledge of Enryakuji's internal affairs.
-As tensions grew, Yoshinori ordered the surrounding Enryakuji, imposed an economic blockade, and burned down several sub-temples at the base of Mt.Hiei.
+In 1435, Ashikaga Yoshinori (1394-1441, 足利義教) became the 6th shogun of the Muromachi shogunate (1336-1573) and initiated measures to regain direct rule over the shogunate.
+One of his main objectives was to control the Goso, which was being exploited by powerful temples such as Enryakuji.
+Yoshinori, who had served as the head priest of Shorenin Temple—the administrative headquarters of the Tendai sect—had extensive knowledge of Enryakuji’s internal affairs.
+As tensions grew, Yoshinori ordered the surrounding Enryakuji to impose an economic blockade and burned down several sub-temples at the base of Mt.Hiei.
 Enryakuji eventually surrendered, providing three high priests to Yoshinori to apologize, but they were condemned and executed.
 The remonstrant 24 priests set fire to the Konpon Chu-do (Main Hall) and committed self-immolation.
 Yoshinori's radical approach succeeded in clearing out the power of Enryakuji.
-It’s said that only Yoshinori could enforce this because of his experiences as a head priest of the Tendai sect and his tyrant nature.
-Yoshinori’s dream to recover the Shogunate’s power was realized, but his approach was radical.
+It’s said that only Yoshinori could enforce this because of his experiences as a head priest of the Tendai sect and his tyrannical nature.
+Yoshinori’s dream to recover the shogunate’s power was realized, but his approach was radical.
 Yoshinori suppressed the power of his retainers and inflicted penalties on them for minor incidents.
-One of his chief retainers, Akamatsu Mitsusuke (1381~1441, 赤松満祐), had reservations about Yoshinori’s purge and assassinated him suddenly in 1441.
+One of his chief retainers, Akamatsu Mitsusuke (1381-1441, 赤松満祐), had reservations about Yoshinori’s purge and assassinated him suddenly in 1441.
 After Yoshinori's death, Enryakuji’s power began to rise again.

 Hosokawa Masamoto

-In 1493, amid the struggle of the Shogun's succession, an unprecedented coup d'etat broke out in which Kanrei Hosokawa Masamoto (1466-1507, 細川政元) overthrew the 10th Shogun of the Muromachi Shogunate, Ashikaga Yoshiaki.
+In 1493, amid the struggle of the shogun's succession, an unprecedented coup d'etat broke out in which kanrei (shogun's deputy) Hosokawa Masamoto (1466-1507, 細川政元) overthrew the 10th shogun of the Muromachi shogunate, Ashikaga Yoshiaki.
 Yoshiaki fled Kyoto, but six years later, in 1499, he attempted to regain power with Enryakuji as his ally.
 Masamoto immediately launched an offensive against Enryakuji and succeeded in burning it to the ground.
-Enryakuji was caught up in the struggle for the succession of the Shogun, and all of its major buildings, including the most important buildings, Konpon Chu-do and Hokke-do, were destroyed by fire.
+Enryakuji was caught up in the struggle over the shogunate succession, and all of its major buildings, including Konpon Chū-dō and Hokke-dō, were destroyed by fire.
 The Eternal light was, somehow, safe.
-Masamoto then expanded his territory and became so powerful that he was called "half shogun," but was assassinated in 1507.
+Hosokawa Masamoto then expanded his territory and became so powerful that he was known as the “half-shogun,” before being assassinated in 1507.

 Oda Nobunaga_s_織田信長